Western Michigan University

 - Social science methodology

-- The Reasonable and the Rational Capacities in Political Analysis (co-authored by Dr. Emily Hauptmann) in Politics & Society in 2002
+- The Reasonable and the Rational Capacities in Political Analysis (with Emily Hauptmann, Politics & Society, 2002)

-- The paper A Rawlsian analysis on the Plight of Bihar (Studies in Comparative International Development, 2005)
+- A Rawlsian Analysis of the Plight of Bihar (Studies in Comparative International Development, 2005)